 “Don’t get smart with me, little miss librarian.”

 I glanced at the clock in the lower right corner of my computer screen.
 “Gran, I’ve got a meeting with Evelyn in five minutes.
-I’m going to have to run.”
+I have to run.”

 “Promise me you won’t lick any toads.”